-Year 11 (Stage 2) Research Project C
+Year 11 (Stage 2) Activating Identities and Futures (AIF) (formerly Research Project)

 This compulsory subject is for all Year 11 (Stage 1) students.
 It involves the students developing research and critical thinking skills.
-In the Research Project students have the opportunity to study an area of personal interest in depth.
+In AIF students have the opportunity to study an area of personal interest in depth.
 A passing grade of a C- or better is a requirement for the SACE.